Liu Yunbin

-Liu Yunbin (刘允斌 (Liú Yǔnbīn)) (1925 – 21 November 1967) was a Chinese nuclear chemist and the son of former President of the People's Republic of China Liu Shaoqi.
+Liu Yunbin (刘允斌 (Liú Yǔnbīn)) (1925 – 21 November 1967) was a Chinese nuclear chemist and the son of former president of China Liu Shaoqi.

 Early life

 Liu was born on 1925 in Anyuan District of Pingxiang to Liu Shaoqi and He Baozhen.
 When he was two years old, he was sent back to Liu Shaoqi's hometown in Ningxiang County, Hunan for foster care.
 In 1934, his mother was executed while in captivity by the Kuomintang.

 In July 1938, the Chinese Communist Party brought Liu to Yan'an to reunite with his father.
 In the autumn of the same year, at the age of 13, Liu started studying at Yan'an Education Primary School.

 Education and scientific career

-In 1939 the Central Committee of the Communist Party of China decided to send a group of children of party revolutionaries to study in the Soviet Union.
+In 1939, the Central Committee of the Chinese Communist Party decided to send a group of children of party revolutionaries to study in the Soviet Union.
 In November 1939 Liu and his sister Liu Aiqin arrived at the children's home in Monino, where Mao Zedong's sons Mao Anying and Mao Anqing were also living.
 While in Soviet Union, Liu was known by Russian name 'Klim' (Клим).

 After one semester of study, Liu Yunbin moved to Interdom, which was 300 kilometers away from Moscow, at the city of Ivanovo, and was sponsored by the International Red Aid of the Soviet Union.
 During his time at the school, he studied very hard and in June 1941, following the start of the German invasion of the Soviet Union, Liu actively participated in the labors organized by the International Children's Institute, such as land reclamation, logging, and moving firewood.
 He also took the initiative to donate blood for the Soviet Red Army soldiers fighting in the frontline.
 He was selected as one of the leaders of the International Children's Institute student union, and soon joined the Komsomol and served as the head of the organization in the International Children's Academy.

 After graduation from high school in 1945, Liu was admitted to the Moscow Iron and Steel Institute, where he majored in smelting.
 During his time in the institution, he also joined the Communist Party of the Soviet Union and after graduation, he was admitted to the Department of Chemistry at Moscow State University with honors and as a graduate student in radiochemistry.
 He graduated in 1955 with an associate doctorate degree and entered the Moscow University Institute of Chemistry as a senior researcher.
 In a 1955 letter to Liu Yunbin, Liu Shaoqi stated: